ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 ## Error types {#errors}

-- `ERR_PROOF_VALIDATION`: Error occurred when a Client attempted to verify the proof that is part of the server's response.
+- `ERR_PROOF_VALIDATION`: Error occurred when a client attempted to verify the proof that is part of the server's response.
-- `ERR_DOUBLE_SPEND`: Error occurred when a Client has attempted to redeem a token that has already been used for authorization.
+- `ERR_DOUBLE_SPEND`: Error occurred when a client has attempted to redeem a token that has already been used for authorization.

 # Security considerations {#sec-reqs}